krowter/fem-interactive-pricing-component/README.md

 ### What I learned

-- Although theres' a CSS-only way to have HTML range input with different background colors (before and after the slider thumb), I decided it's much simpler to use a linear background and little bit of JavaScriptt to listen to slider value changes and update the gradient stop.
+- Although theres' a CSS-only way to have HTML range input with different background colors (before and after the slider thumb), I decided it's much simpler to use a linear background and little bit of JavaScript to listen to slider value changes and update the gradient stop color.

 - I found out we can use HTML `range` input to create a toggle button.